DDC Dance Artists

 Sharla Desentz began her dance training at Cathy Carevic’s School of Dance, where she also taught and choreographed for many years.
 While attending Wayne State University and acquiring her Bachelors of Science in Dance, Sharla was a member of the WSU Dance Company, where she performed, choreographed and also toured with the WSU Reparatory Company.
 Acceptance into The Laban Centre for Movement and Dance in London, England was an opportunity for her to study dance abroad, and she was privileged to be chosen to perform with the Leni Williams Dance Company while at WSU.
 Along with teaching at several Metro-Detroit and Lansing area dance studios over the years, Sharla has been a member of the Lansing, MI dance company Happendance, as well as a member of the NBA’s Detroit Pistons Dance Team.
 Since leaving the NBA as a dancer, Sharla has adjudicated for both the Detroit Pistons Dance Team and the Detroit Lions Cheerleaders for several years, and has taught master classes for the Detroit Lions Cheerleaders.
 Currently, Sharla is teaching dance at Michelle’s Academy of Dance & Performing Arts Center, is a Zumba Fitness Instructor, and is excited to be performing in her fifth season with DDCdances!

 Amy Hutchison received her early classical ballet training with the Saginaw Valley Dancers under the direction of Doris Marsh.
 Amy was a company member of the Farrell Ballet Theatre from 2006-2010 while pursuing her BA in Psychology from Kalamazoo College.
-A member and guest choreographer for People Dancing, she has also been a guest performer with LaMarre and dancers, and Patty Solórzano Dance.
-She has attended workshops and intensives with Paul Taylor Dance Company, Kista Tucker Dance Company, Sidra Bell Dance New York, Toronto Dance Theater, and Peggy Baker Dance Projects.
-This past summer, she studied with L-E-V dance company at the Banff Centre for Arts and Creativity.
-Amy's choreography has been presented at 555 Gallery (Detroit), Oakland Dance Festival, and most recently on DDCdances.
-Amy is a certified GYROTONIC® Instructor and also teaches ballet.
+A member and guest choreographer for People Dancing, she has performed in numerous works by Christina Sears and toured with the company, and has also been a guest performer with LaMarre and dancers, and Patty Solórzano Dance.
+She has attended workshops and intensives with Paul Taylor Dance Company, Kista Tucker Dance Company, Sidra Bell Dance New York, Toronto Dance Theater, Peggy Baker Dance Projects, L-E-V dance company at the Banff Centre for Arts and Creativity, Bill Evans, and The Limón Dance Company.
+Amy's choreography has been presented at 555 Gallery (Detroit), Oakland Dance Festival, and on DDCdances.
+Amy is a certified GYROTONIC® and Yoga Instructor and also teaches ballet and modern.
+She is honored and excited to be in her 7th season with DDCdances.

 First Year Members